ttopper/CPSC128/docs/M06_Functions/09-reusing-functions.md

 Well it turns out that automatically copying and pasting code is tricky and thus unreliable.
-Instead programmers have found the best way to reuse code is to have a way to include the contents (all or just some) of one file in another.
+Instead programmers have found the best way to reuse code is to have a way to include the contents (all of them or just some of them) of one file in another.
 Python does this using modules and the `import` command.
 We have already used `import` to get at functions in the `math` and `random` modules.
 Now we will see how to use it to get